codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

             In most cases the form page is requested using the GET method.
 Normally, CSRF protection is required for POST/PUT/DELETE/PATCH requests, but even for GET requests, CSRF filters must be enabled for pages that display Forms.

-            If you enable CSRF filter with `$globals <https://codeigniter4.github.io/CodeIgniter4/incoming/filters.html#globals>`, it will be active for all request types.
+            If you enable CSRF filter with :ref:`filters-globals`, it will be active for all request types.
             But if you enable CSRF filter with ``public array $methods = ['POST' => ['csrf']];``, the hidden CSRF field will not be added in GET requests.

     **Adding Hidden Input Fields**